 And consisted of a large open courtyard with a curtain wall and a moat outside.
-Only a small square tower of Ballyloughan Castle remains.
+Only a small square tower of the Castle remains.
 As well as the entrance gate which is flanked by two large rounded towers.

-Ballyloughan Castle originally belonged to the Kavanaghs.
+In sum, Ballyloughan Castle originally belonged to the Kavanaghs.
 Before passing into the hands of the Bagenal family of nearby Bagenalstown and following this the Bruen family in the early 19th century.

 Source: information board of Ballyloughan Castle.

-Below my photos taken in June 2021.
+Below are photos I took in June 2021.